Summer Hill

 How is Summer Hill's population changing?

 Population reached 10,102 in 2025, up 14.7% over the decade, growing at 0.92% annually or about 93 residents per year.
 Medium forecasts project 10,531 by 2031.
-Internal migration drives growth at a net 117 arrivals per year compared to 14 from overseas.
-The profile is aging, with the senior share up 4.3 points over 10 years.
+Internal migration drives growth at 117 net arrivals per year compared to 14 from overseas.
+The profile is aging, with the senior share up 4.3 points and the working-age share down 2.5 points over 10 years.

 How much development is happening in Summer Hill?